What is "Negligence Per Se" in a Personal Injury Case?

 Intent of the Law

-Along with proving the violation comes discerning the intent of the law.
+Along with proving the violation comes figuring out the intent of the law.
 Most laws providing for a negligence per se claim are clear in their intent.
-They are designed to prevent bodily injury or some other type of harm, and that intent is usually stated within the text of the law itself.
+They're designed with public safety in mind, to prevent bodily injury or some other type of harm, and that intent is usually stated within the text of the law itself.

 The Plaintiff Is Part of the Protected Class